 According to Law No. 33/2014 on Halal Product Assurance, a new agency under the umbrella of the Ministry of Religious Affairs (MORA), called the Halal Product Assurance Organizing Agency (BPJPH) is charged with overseeing the collection of fees and issuance of halal certificates for specific products.
-Law No. 33/2014 came into force on October 17, 2019, beginning a five-/grace period for all food and beverage products to come into compliance by the October 17, 2024 deadline.
+Law No. 33/2014 came into force on October 17, 2019, beginning a five-year grace period for all food and beverage products to come into compliance by the October 17, 2024 deadline.
 (Mandatory halal certification for all other products began on October 17, 2021, with grace periods extending between 5 to 15 years, depending on product category.)

 Under this law, the Indonesian Council of Ulama (MUI) retains responsibility for determining whether something is halal or not and for issuing halal fatwas accordingly.
 Under Law 33/2014, halal certification is mandatory for all food and beverages (including products derived through genetically engineering process), pharmaceuticals, cosmetics, biological products, and chemical products sold in Indonesia, unless the products are non-halal.
 All business processes, including production, storage, packaging, distribution, and marketing will be required to comply with this law, which also requires non-halal information to be placed on packaging for all non-halal products.
-Ministry of Religious Affairs Decree No. 748/2021 (English version) lists the product types that are required to be halal certified.
+Ministry of Religious Affairs Decree No. 748/2021 lists the product types that are required to be halal certified and Ministry of Religious Affairs Decree No. 1360/2021 lists the materials exempted from mandatory halal certification, known commonly as the halal positive list.